- Let's Get Started!

 - About Us

-2017 is Peter Lo’s 15th year at Deutsche Bank, where he is now the Chief Country Officer of Hong Kong.
+2017 is Peter Lo’s 15th year at Deutsche Bank, where he was the then Chief Country Officer of Hong Kong.
 He previously worked at Bank of America for 26 years and described himself as being “very lucky” to have the opportunity to leverage and develop his strengths with two top-tier international banks.
 He has been able to experience different roles in different countries and has enjoyed these challenges so much that his many years in the banking industry have flown by.

 Speaking on the subject of what young people should aspire to in their careers, Peter points out that it is foremost to “Be honest.
 Be genuine.
 Be yourself.”